highcharts/highcharts/docs/dashboards/installation.md

 ===

 ### Install via NPM
 One of the ways of adding the Highcharts Dashboards to your web page is via npm script.
-You can get all Dashboards functionality from packages, which can be installed using the following script:
+You can get all Dashboards functionality through packages, which can be installed using the following script:
 ```bash
 npm install @highcharts/dashboards
 ```